-Notwithstanding the empathetic distance, the orthopedagogue must purposely distance him/herself, after there is a subjective merging, so that he/she can place his/her findings "in a meaningful relationship with genuine life situations and occurrence, in diverse situations which he has co-experienced, and still distances himself from", according to Van der Haan (275).
+Without denying the empathetic distance, the orthopedagogue must purposely distance him/herself, after which there must be a subjective merging so he/she can place his/her findings "in a meaningful relationship with genuine life situations and occurrences in diverse situations which he has co-experienced, and still distances himself from", according to Van der Haan (275).

-In the "second phase", the orthopedagogic evaluator takes him/herself out of the intersubjective world, and comes to an objective view, to objectivity-in-subjectivity.
+In the "second phase", the orthopedagogic evaluator takes him/herself out of the intersubjective world and comes to an objective view, to objectivity-in-subjectivity.
 In the practical orthopedagogic evaluative situation, this distancing occurs in various ways, a matter to which greater attention is given.